Delegation in Nursing: Steps, Skills, and Solutions for Creating Balance at Work

 Image via Unsplash.com/Marten Bjork

-As a nurse, you may often feel like you’re expected to handle everything that comes your way.
+As a nurse, you may often feel as if you’re expected to handle everything that comes your way.
 And as much as you may want to, it’s just not realistic.
-There’s only so much you can do in a day and trying to take on too much too often can quickly lead to fatigue and burnout.
+There’s only so much you can do in a day, and trying to take on too much too often can quickly lead to fatigue and burnout.
 That’s why it’s crucial that you to learn how to delegate tasks early on in your nursing career.

 What Is Delegation in Nursing?

 Let’s say that “Nurse Sydney” is swamped with six patients, charts to fill out, and medications to order.
 She has two hours left in her shift and needs some qualified, helping hands to complete everything effectively and on time.
 She needs to delegate.

 Simply put, delegation is a tool that lets you shift some of your responsibilities to another person.
 In nursing, this means that a nurse is assigning a responsibility, skill, or procedure to a fellow staff member (licensed nurses as well as unlicensed assistive personnel).
 But, it’s important to note that the person getting the new assignment is usually being asked to do something beyond their traditional role—and thus rules, approvals, and procedures should be put in place.